Aqsa-khan-Jadoon/MediaEval-2026-NewsImages/README.md

 ## Group Information

-- **Group Name:** FAST-MS(DS)
+- Group Name: FAST-MS
-- **Institution:** FAST National University of Computer and Emerging Sciences
+- Institution: FAST National University of Computer and Emerging Sciences
-- **Program:** Master of Science in Data Science
+- Program: Master of Science in Data Science
-- **Submission Date:** May 17, 2026
+- Submission Date: May 2026

 ---

 # Overview

-This repository contains our submission for the NewsImages Challenge (MediaEval 2026).
-The objective of the challenge is to recommend or generate a relevant image for a given news article title.
+This repository contains our submission for the MediaEval 2026 NewsImages Challenge.
+The task is to recommend or generate a relevant image for a given news article title.

-Our approach combines both **image retrieval** and **text-to-image generation** methodologies to maximize performance across diverse article types, including current events, historical archives, political news, health-related articles, and abstract concepts.

-We developed and evaluated multiple retrieval and generation pipelines and submitted a set of complementary runs to capture both factual grounding and generative creativity.
+Our submission includes both retrieval-based and generation-based approaches.
+Retrieval methods identify the most relevant image from the provided training collection, while the generation method creates a new image directly from the article title.

 ---

 # Methodology

-Our solution consists of two primary components:
+Our solution consists of two components:

-1. **Retrieval-Based Image Recommendation**
+1. Retrieval-Based Image Recommendation
-2. **Generative Image Synthesis**
+2. Text-to-Image Generation

 ---

 # Retrieval-Based Approaches

-Retrieval-based methods recommend an existing image from the provided training dataset by computing similarity between article titles and associated images.

 ## 1. Official Retrieval Baseline

-The organizer-provided baseline approach was used as a reference point for benchmarking our improvements.
+The organizer-provided retrieval baseline was used as a reference system.

+### Components

+- OpenCLIP image-text embeddings
+- Cosine similarity matching

+---

 ## 2. Hybrid Retrieval

-A weighted combination of:

-- CLIP image-text similarity
+A weighted retrieval approach combining semantic and lexical similarity measures.

+### Components

+- OpenCLIP embeddings
 - BGE semantic embeddings
-- TF-IDF lexical similarity
+- TF-IDF similarity

+### Weighted Fusion

+- CLIP Similarity: 30%
+- BGE Similarity: 50%
+- TF-IDF Similarity: 20%

+---

-## 3. Entity-Enhanced Hybrid Retrieval (Primary Submission)
+## 3. Basic Retrieval

-Our strongest retrieval system extends the hybrid model by incorporating named entity overlap extracted using spaCy.
+A semantic retrieval system based solely on dense text embeddings.

 ### Components

-- OpenCLIP ViT-L-14
 - BAAI BGE Base EN v1.5
-- TF-IDF Vectorizer
-- spaCy Named Entity Recognition

-### Weighted Fusion

-- CLIP Similarity: 25%
-- BGE Semantic Similarity: 45%
-- TF-IDF Similarity: 10%
-- Named Entity Overlap: 20%

-## 4. MPNet Semantic Retrieval

-Dense semantic retrieval using the Sentence Transformers `all-mpnet-base-v2` model.
+- Cosine similarity retrieval

 ---

-# Generative Approaches
+# Generative Approach

-## 1. FLUX

-Images generated using FLUX.1 Schnell.

-## 2. RealVisXL
+## RealVisXL Generation

-Images generated using RealVisXL V5.0.
+Images were generated directly from article titles using RealVisXL V5.0.

 ### Generation Settings